cortex-js/cortex-js.github.io/kb-compute-engine.md

 <script src="//unpkg.com/@cortex-js/compute-engine"></script>
 ```

-The UMD version is also available in the npm package in `/compute-engine.min.js`
+The UMD version is also available in the npm package in `/compute-engine.min.umd.js`

 ### Other Versions

-A non-minified module which may be useful for debugging is available in
+A non-minified module which may be useful for debugging is available as `/compute-engine.esm.js`.
-the npm package as `/compute-engine.esm.js`.

 ## MathJSON Standard Library